Miles Davis: 1944–1948: New York City and the bebop years

 In September 1944, Davis accepted his father's idea of studying at the Juilliard School of Music in New York City.
 After passing the audition, he attended classes in music theory, piano and dictation.
 Davis often skipped his classes.

 Much of Davis's time was spent in clubs seeking his idol, Charlie Parker.
 According to Davis, Coleman Hawkins told him "finish your studies at Juilliard and forget Bird [Parker]".
 After finding Parker, he joined a cadre of regulars at Minton's and Monroe's in Harlem who held jam sessions every night.
 The other regulars included J. J. Johnson, Kenny Clarke, Thelonious Monk, Fats Navarro and Freddie Webster.
 Davis reunited with Irene and their daughter Cheryl when they moved to New York City.
 Parker became a roommate.
 Around this time Davis was paid an allowance of $40.

 In mid-1945, Davis failed to register for the year's autumn term at Juilliard and dropped out after three semesters because he wanted to perform full-time.
-Years later he criticized Juilliard for concentrating too much on classical European and "white" repertoire, but he praised the school for teaching him music theory and improving his trumpet technique.

 Davis began performing at clubs on 52nd Street with Coleman Hawkins and Eddie "Lockjaw" Davis.
-He recorded for the first time on April 24, 1945, when he entered the studio as a sideman for Herbie Fields's band.
+Davis recorded for the first time on April 24, 1945, when he entered the studio as a sideman for Herbie Fields's band.
 During the next year, he recorded as a leader for the first time with the Miles Davis Sextet plus Earl Coleman and Ann Baker, one of the few times he accompanied a singer.